-Funding Category Sports Aid Project First Year Umpire Uniform Support Program Short project description The Goulburn Valley Football Umpires Association hope to further encourage local community members of all backgrounds and abilities to participate in regional football umpiring.
+Funding Category Sports Aid Project First Year Umpire Uniform Support Program Short project description Who will benefit from The Goulburn Valley Football Umpires Association hope to further encourage local community members of all backgrounds and abilities to participate in regional football umpiring.
 The GVFUA Committee believe this can be achieved by utilising possible grant funding to pay for first year umpire uniforms, as an added incentive for local community members considering umpire participation.
-Ensuring youth and diversity is continually promoted within the GVFUA is vital for the long-term viability of the Association, the prospect of financial assistance from the Valley Sport/City of Greater Shepparton to support the Association will have significant positive outcomes.
-GVFUA new members to the club will be the main beneficiaries of this grant.
-In 2016 50 new umpires started with the association and then in 2017 another 38 new ump began, this shows the numbers that will benefit from this grant.
+Ensuring youth and diversity is continually promoted within the GVFUA is vital for the long-term viability of the Association, the prospect of financial assistance from the Valley Sport/City of Greater Shepparton to support the Association will have significant positive outcomes. the project beneficiaries of this grant.
+In 2016 50 new umpires started with the association and then in 2017 another 38 new umpires began, this shows the numbers that will benefit from this grant.
 Total Project Cost \$12,900.00 Organisation Cash \$7,900.00 Requested Council Contribution \$5,000.00 Organisation In Kind 0 Recommendation from the assessment panel The project is consistent with the funding criteria in providing assistance to community organisations with the implementation of small to medium sized facility development projects.